ugoel01/jiitopticawebsite/README.md

-# jiitosawebsite
+# jiitopticawebsite
-New website for jiit osa chapter.
+New website for jiit optica chapter.